-This, along with the increased focus on data collection and developments in AI for healthcare, are making the need for robust personal data protection practices essential.
+This, along with the increased focus on data collection and developments in Artificial Intelligence (AI) along with various codes of conduct within healthcare, are making the need for robust personal data protection practices essential.

 This page explains what the new legislation means for medical and healthcare organisations and the key areas they need to consider when managing and protecting personal data.

-WHAT DOES THE LEGISLATION MEAN FOR MEDICAL AND HEALTHCARE ORGANISATIONS?
+WHAT DOES THE GDPR LEGISLATION MEAN FOR MEDICAL AND HEALTHCARE ORGANISATIONS?

 Like all other organisations, medical and healthcare organisations must: